nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 #### Testing Spring Framework Usage

-With Spring Test support, it is very easy to integration test your application's use of Spring framework features.
+With Spring Test support, it's very easy to integration test your applications use of Spring framework features.

 Let's say we wanted to test the use of caching by the `FooService` business service.
 This service is located in the `com.example.sbms.business.foo` package.
 Within this package there are also some other component classes which are used by the `FooService`.
-Since all of them already have unit test covering their functionallity, we can create a light weight Spring context, containing only the components and services of that package.
+Since all of them already have unit test covering their functionality, we can create a lightweight Spring context, containing only the components and services of that package.
 All missing dependencies are mocked with `@MockBean`.

 The `SpringBootTest` annotation will detect the inner `@Configuration` class and use it as a basis for the test context.
 In case no inner configuration is specified the original application will be started.
-So be carefull to always limit your test scope to the bare minimum to test what you have to test!
+So be careful to always limit your test scope to the bare minimum to test what you have to test!

 ```java